Part II · The Personal Scale · What am I? How should I live?

 For agents (D7) capable of choosing between Lucidity (D5) and Obscuration (D6), choosing Lucidity is the direction of their own existential fulfillment.

 Note: This is not an external command (“you should be lucid”) but an internal description (“lucidity is your self-realization as an agent”).
 The “direction of fulfillment” in E3 is phenomenological: it describes a tendency perceived from within the agent’s own experience, not an externally imposed teleology.
 Just as a tree grows toward light without an external designer decreeing “upward is good,” an agent’s orientation toward lucidity is an intrinsic feature of its existential structure.
-If you do not recognize this intrinsic orientation, you may reject E3, this does not destroy the entire ethical system (see the rejection analysis at the end of VI.3), but it weakens the arguments for EP1 and EP5.
+If you do not recognize this intrinsic orientation, you may reject E3.
+This does not destroy the entire ethical system (see the rejection analysis at the end of VI.3), but it weakens the arguments for EP1 and EP5.

-Mathematical deepening: If Lucidity is defined as the product of Pattern-awareness \(\lambda\) and Mystery-awareness \(\xi\) (that is, \(\mathcal{M} = \lambda\xi\)) then the gradient of Lucidity is \(\nabla\mathcal{M} = (\xi, \lambda)\): it always points toward one’s weaker dimension.
-The marginal return on advancing in Pattern equals one’s current depth in Mystery, and vice versa.
+Mathematical deepening: If lucidity is defined as the product of pattern-awareness and mystery-awareness (that is, \(\mathcal{M} = \lambda\xi\)) then the lucidity gradient is \(\nabla\mathcal{M} = (\xi, \lambda)\): it always points toward one’s weaker dimension.
+The marginal return on advancing in pattern-awareness equals one’s current depth in mystery-awareness, and vice versa.
 They are each other’s growth condition.
-This is not a postulate, it is a calculus fact derived directly from the partial derivative of a product.
+This is not a postulate; it is a calculus fact derived directly from the partial derivative of a product.
 See Appendix B.13.

 Scholium (shame as the crack in obscuration): If obscuration is self-reinforcing positive feedback (D6), a natural question arises: how can an obscured agent ever choose lucidity (E3)?
-The answer lies in the theory of affects (§V): shame (AF11) is the “suffering closest to lucidity,” because it proves that existential tendency (AF1) still operates even within the feedback loop of obscuration.
+The answer lies in the theory of affects (§V): shame (AF11) is the “suffering closest to lucidity,” because it shows that existential tendency (AF1) still operates even within the feedback loop of obscuration.
 To feel shame at one’s own evasion is already to see the evasion, which is already a moment of lucidity.
 Shame is the crack through which light enters the closed circuit of self-reinforcing obscuration.
 This is why the affect dependency diagram in §V places shame closer to lucidity than to the cluster of obscuration-affects: it is suffering, yes, but suffering that points toward rather than away from clarity.
 Without shame’s disruptive signal, E3 would be merely aspirational for obscured agents; with it, the axiom describes a possibility already latent in their affective life.

 VI.2 · The Four Faiths